hypcn/yuzu/README.md

 ### Client Implementation

 Implement the UI state client.
-The instance of the cliet UI state class should be a singleton.
+The instance of the client UI state class should be a singleton.
 This is not strictly necessary, but more instances will increase network traffic for no gain.

 Example Mithril page component: